 Nobody wanted the role of trying to fill your shoes, and who could blame them.

-On the only three occasions in my entire life that we met you never once apologised for not being around.
+On the only three occasions in my entire life that I met you, you never once apologised for not being around.
 You did admit treating my mum poorly, and conveniently forgetting to mention you had a whole other family when you and her were dating, but they were the only honest words to come from your lips during our limited conversations.

 You didn’t explain yourself and you didn’t justify your absence, it just was!

 You have 3 other daughter’s, 2 with your wife, who have given you grandchildren and you’ve walked down the aisle, and one other out of wedlock.
 I wonder, what do you tell people when they ask how many kids you have?

 You wrote me an email once, telling me that since ‘finding God’ you had ‘forgiven yourself’ for your sins and ‘with his help’ you were ‘combatting each tough, and beautiful day.’

 What you didn’t ever do, was ask for my forgiveness.

 Today – today, my mum received a letter from the CSA to say they were writing off old debt and that she wouldn’t be receiving a penny for the first 18 years of my life, from you.
 What a laugh.
 What an absolute corker of a joke that is.
 Ha ha ha ha.

 In response, I thought I’d write this open letter to tell you, keep your money, and I forgive you.
 Not because you deserve it, not because you need it, but because I’ve chosen to give it to you.
 I am a better person than you are.
 I am a better parent than you have ever been to me, and I no longer crave your input or existence in my world.

 My daughter will grow up with a dad who loves her unconditionally and two sets of grandparents that don’t include you.